SimonEnsemble/PoreMatMod.jl/docs/src/manual/examples.md

 ## Examples

+The code and data files for all examples can be found here: [Example Notebooks and Data](../../../assets/examples/examples.zip)

 ### Generate hypothetical structures

 Example: *ortho* substitution with an acetylamido group at one quarter of the *p*-phenylene moieties in IRMOF-1.